Dismantling Drug Related Stigma (Large group) 4/20/23

 - Sign in and sign out of the training using the chat in Zoom.

-- Complete the evaluation and the post-test after the training
+- Complete the evaluation after the training AND complete the 5 post-question quiz

-- You will receive a completion certificate at the end of the training if you fill out the evaluation.
+- You will receive a certificate of completion at the end of the training if you fill out the evaluation.

 - CEUs will be emailed to you within 1 month.